RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 I. PREPARATION OF DNA TEMPLATE

-The quality of the DNA template is one of the most critical factors in automated DNA sequencing.
-Please make certain that the DNA template is at the proper concentration, free of contaminants, dissolved in distilled water and that the DNA is not degraded.
-There are several steps in producing good template:
+The quality of the DNA template is one of the most critical factors in DNA sequencing.
+Please make certain that the DNA template is at the proper concentration, free of contaminants, dissolved in distilled water, and that the DNA is not degraded.

 ISOLATING THE DNA

-Plasmids: For plasmid preparations (both large-scale or mini-preps), numerous commercial protocols work in addition to traditional methods.
-It is essential to avoid genomic DNA, excess RNA and contaminants.
-Many of our customers use Qiagen products with good success, but other manufacturer’s products also work well.
+Plasmids: For plasmid preparations, numerous commercial protocols work in addition to traditional methods.
+It is essential to avoid genomic DNA, excess RNA, and contaminants.
 Elute in distilled water or in 1 mM Tris.
 Do not elute in TE, as the EDTA can interfere with sequencing.
-Cesium Chloride preps work but be certain there is no Cs or EDTA present in the final sample.
+Cesium Chloride preps work, but be certain there are no Cs or EDTA present in the final sample.
 An extra ethanol precipitation is helpful to eliminate these contaminants.

-PCR Products: For PCR products, there are two purification options.
-(1) If the PCR product is exceptionally pure, a commercial ultrafiltration product that separates the PCR products from the primers and enzymes can be used.
-(2) Alternatively, the PCR products can be electrophoresed and the desired band can be excised and gel-eluted.
-Please note that the PCR products must be very pure in order to obtain clean sequence.
-Extraneous bands may appear low-intensity, but could easily contaminate the sequencing run.
-Also it is essential to remove all traces of the original PCR primers, as these could produce undesired sequencing products by acting as sequencing primers.
-(Recall that PCR is a bi-directional exponential reaction, whereas sequencing is a uni-directional linear reaction)
+PCR Products: If there is a single amplification, a commercial column that separates the PCR products from primers and enzymes can be used, or an enzymatic cleanup reaction can be done to remove all single-stranded DNA from the sample.
+Alternately, when multiple regions are amplified, the PCR products can be electrophoresed and the desired band can be excised and gel-eluted.
+Extraneous bands may appear low-intensity, but they could easily contaminate the sequencing run.
+It is essential to remove all traces of the original PCR primers, as these could produce undesired sequencing products by acting as sequencing primers (recall that PCR is a bi-directional exponential reaction, whereas sequencing is a uni-directional linear reaction).

-Large Clones (BAC, Cosmid, etc…): BAC (and other) preps are commonly contaminated with 20%-80% genomic DNA.
+Large Clones (BAC, Cosmid, etc.): BAC (and other) preps are commonly contaminated with 20-80% genomic DNA.
 This excess DNA decreases the effective concentration of the template, so genomic DNA must be avoided.
-It is imperative that during the alkaline lysis step gentle handling of the samples is maintained.
-Additionally, during the potassium acetate precipitation step to remove protein/genomic DNA, extremely gentle handling is required.
-A second phenol/chloroform step is also helpful.
-Perform a restriction digest of the DNA and examine the bands on a gel.
+It is imperative that gentle handling of the samples is maintained during the alkaline lysis step.
+During the potassium acetate precipitation step to remove protein/genomic DNA, extremely gentle handling is required.
+If you are having difficulty sequencing these types of samples, perform a restriction digest of the DNA and examine the bands on a gel.
 If any smear in the background is visible, there is too much genomic DNA in the prep.
-The best sequence has been routinely generated from BACs prepared using Qiagen protocols (Qiatip 500, for example) and with an added phenol-chloroform extraction at the end which has routinely helped “bad” BAC preps.

 QUANTITATION OF THE TEMPLATE DNA:

 Provided there is ample template DNA, it is best to determine the concentration by UV absorption.
-Often a mini-prep or PCR product cannot be reliably quantitated using a spectrophotometer.
-For success getting accurate spec readings on DNA, please consider the following points:
+For success in getting accurate spec readings on DNA, please consider the following points:

 Readings below 0.05 AU require careful blanking in order to ensure accuracy and many specs are unreliable below 0.05 AU.